decagondev/BandersnatchExperiments/tickets/thirdTicket.md

 # Build Sprint 3: Machine Learning Model

-To begin work on this ticket, make sure you have finished:
+To begin work on this ticket, make sure you have:
-- Getting locally setup.
+- Finished getting locally setup.
-- Completed the onboarding module on Canvas.
+- Completed the onboarding in your course.
 - Finished Build Sprint 1 and 2.

 ## Objective